Arnaudnyssen/Netflix_project/README.md

 Database Creation
 Data Visualization
 Conclusions

-Project Description
+Project Description:

-In this project, we:

-Utilize three datasets: "What We Watch on Netflix" (Excel format), IMDb ratings (TSV format), and IMDb titles (TSV format).
+In this project, we utilize three datasets: "What We Watch on Netflix" (Excel format), IMDb ratings (TSV format), and IMDb titles (TSV format).
 Clean and transform the datasets using pandas.
 Create a database using these datasets as tables with SQLite3.
 Visualize different relationships between the tables using seaborn and matplotlib.

-Datasets
+Datasets:

 What We Watch on Netflix: This dataset contains information about the hours viewed for various titles on Netflix.
 IMDb Ratings: This dataset contains user ratings for various titles.
 IMDb Titles: This dataset contains information about the titles such as genres, release dates, etc.

-Setup
+Setup:

 To set up this project, follow these steps: